xelis-project/xelis-blockchain/README.md

 - `nonces` Public Key (32 bytes) => topoheight of last versioned nonce (8 bytes)
 - `versioned_balances` Hash of (Public Key + Topoheight) (32 bytes) => Versioned Balance (16 bytes)
 - `versioned_nonces` Hash of (Public Key + Topoheight) (32 bytes) => Versioned Nonce (16 bytes)

+An optimized version could be done to reduce further the disk usage by creating pointers.
+Instead of saving multiple times the whole Public Key (32 bytes), we create a pointer table to which a u64 value is assigned.
+And we store this u64 id instead of the whole Public Key, asset..

 ## Wallet